amethyst/amethyst/.github/pull_request_template.md

 - [ ] Run `cargo test --all` locally if this modified any rs files
 - [ ] Run `cargo fmt --all` locally if this modified any rs files
-- [ ] If this PR would make content in the book outdated I have updated the book in this PR.
+- [ ] Updated the content of the book if this PR would make the book outdated.
 - [ ] Added a changelog entry if this will impact users
 - [ ] Acknowledged that by making this pull request I release this code under an MIT/Apache 2.0 dual licensing scheme.